 The main goal of Tag That Photo is to help you organize your digital photo “shoebox” of images by creating an index of people.
 An index is created by adding names to detected faces, also known as face tagging.
 An index makes it easy to find specific images of family, friends, or colleagues today and into the future.
 For example, with 50,000 images, you may have 75,000 faces tagged and several hundred different individuals that are known to you.
 With a powerful face detection and recognition assistant like Tag That Photo, you can index all of the faces accurately and efficiently.
 Once completed, the big benefit is you’ll be able to find photos for specific people within seconds.

 The reality is that, while Tag That Photo helps streamline the face tagging process, there is no fully automatic solution.
 To get the most from its face recognition wizard, Tag That Photo needs you to “train” it to recognize faces.
-You begin by selecting a photo library for Tag That Photo to scan.
-As Tag That Photo detects faces, you add names to them.
+You begin by selecting a folder of photos for Tag That Photo to scan.
+As Tag That Photo detects faces, they are initially unknown and you proceed to add names to them.
 The more faces you identify or “tag”, the more accurate Tag That Photo becomes in its name suggestions.
 This tagging information becomes part of the photo’s metadata.
 (View our video “What is metadata and why should you care?)

 - Tagging a face or cluster of faces with a name.

 - Confirming any suggestions based on previous face tags.